Chart Color Schemes

 Barcaldine - Blackall is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Barcaldine - Blackall as recorded in the latest Census, 96.2% of dwellings were houses, with the remaining 3.8% being semi-detached, apartments, or other types.
-This is compared to Non-Metro Qld's 92.7% houses and 7.3% other dwellings.
-Home ownership in Barcaldine - Blackall stood at 48.0%, with mortgaged dwellings at 22.3% and rented dwellings at 29.7%.
-The median monthly mortgage repayment was $955, higher than Non-Metro Qld's average of $910 but significantly lower than the national average of $1,863 recorded in June 2021.
-The median weekly rent figure for Barcaldine - Blackall was $157, compared to Non-Metro Qld's $160 and the national figure of $375 as of June 2021.
+In Barcaldine - Blackall, as per the latest Census, 96.2% of dwellings were houses, with the remaining 3.8% being semi-detached, apartments, or other types.
+This compares to Non-Metro Qld's figures of 92.7% houses and 7.3% other dwellings.
+Home ownership in Barcaldine - Blackall stood at 48.0%, with mortgaged properties at 22.3% and rented ones at 29.7%.
+The median monthly mortgage repayment was $955, exceeding Non-Metro Qld's average of $910.
+The median weekly rent in the area was $157, slightly lower than Non-Metro Qld's figure of $160.
+Nationally, Barcaldine - Blackall's mortgage repayments were significantly lower than the Australian average of $1,863, recorded as of 2021, and rents were substantially below the national figure of $375 for the same period.

 Frequently Asked Questions - Housing